hockey2249/Songwriter-Helper/README.md

 </p>

 Songwriter Helper is a full-stack Sinatra app that helps songwriters organize their musical projects.
-A user can create multiple projects/songs, then add a series of guitar chords (complete with a chord chart image) to custom sections — verse 1, chorus, bridge, etc.
+A user can create multiple projects/songs, then add a series of guitar chords (complete with chord chart images) to custom sections — verse 1, chorus, bridge, etc.

 Additionally, each section includes a text box where the songwriter can enter and edit lyrics.